LabShare/polus-plugins-ml/UMAP/README.rst

 Installing the Required Library
 -------------------------------

-UMAP requires two external libraries of Boost and Armadillo for the execution.
+UMAP requires three external libraries of Boost, Armadillo, and Eigen3 for the execution.
 The steps for installing Boost library are explained below.

 .. code:: bash